Skip to main content

 dark blue and opaque white glass

-Dark cobalt blue glass inlay crocodile head.
+This dark blue glass inlay represents a crocodile, likely a deity.
 The head is in profile and faces toward the left.
 The head and features are only cursorily modeled and not particularly realistic.
 The six visible teeth are inlaid with opaque white glass and fit exactly into the hollowed sockets.
 The ear is modeled and lies flat along the top of the head.
 A round bead has been inserted into the eye socket, but it does not fill the socket.

 Provenance